The Military Sleep Method: Why It Works for Insomnia & How to Use It

 We all know sleep is important, but let’s be honest—it’s hard to drift off when your body’s tense and your mind’s racing.
 The Military Sleep Method works because it targets both problems at once: physical tension and mental overthinking.

-It uses a blend of progressive muscle relaxation and peaceful visualization to trigger your body’s parasympathetic nervous system—aka the chill-out mode that helps you rest, digest, and recharge.
-In just a few steps, you can reset your nervous system, quiet the mental noise, and ease into sleep naturally.
+It uses a blend of progressive muscle relaxation and visualization to trigger your body’s parasympathetic nervous system—aka the chill-out mode that helps you rest, digest, and recharge.
+In just a few steps, you can reset your system, quiet the noise, and ease into sleep naturally.

 And the best part?
 It doesn’t require apps, gadgets, or supplements.
 Just your breath, your body, and a little practice.